plai-group/admin-info/Travel.md

-# PLAI group travel info

-PLAI Group currently supports travel of lab members to conferences and other meetings to present their work.
-This page summarizes the lab policy on travel and describes steps to follow if you are traveling.

 # PLAI Travel Policy
-Our current policy is as follows:
+PLAI Group supports travel of lab members to conferences and other meetings to present their work:
 * The lead author of a conference presentation or poster will automatically be supported through lab funds.
+Additional authors may also be supported, ask Frank for confirmation.
-* Second authors of a conference presentation or poster can apply for the [UBC Graduate Student travel Fund](https://www.grad.ubc.ca/awards/graduate-student-travel-fund), [PDF Travel Awards](https://www.postdocs.ubc.ca/award/pdf-travel-awards) or other similar programs.
-The PLAI group will match the funding received.
+* All authors should apply for the [UBC Graduate Student travel Fund](https://www.grad.ubc.ca/awards/graduate-student-travel-fund), [PDF Travel Awards](https://www.postdocs.ubc.ca/award/pdf-travel-awards) or other similar programs to help offset costs.
-* Other authors of a conference presentation or poster are generally not supported.
-* If you do receive partial funding from other sources for your conference (such as programs the conference runs), we can discuss a contribution from the lab on top of that as well.

-# Travel Booking and Reimbursement
+## Travel Booking and Reimbursement
-You can book your travel yourself, or we can book your flight and accomodation for you using the PLAI Group credit card.
-In both cases, your travel itinerary needs to be approved by the lab prior to booking; otherwise, the lab will not be responsible for the costs.
+* We encourage you to book your travel yourself.
+Please be sure to have your itinerary approved prior to booking.
+* For large conferences, and group travel, we will coordinate a short-term rental for the group.

 ## Before your trip:
 * Make sure to familarize yourself with the [UBC Finance travel policy](https://finance.ubc.ca/procure-pay/expenditure-guidelines/travel-expenditures)
-* Your trip is finalized when you get approval from the lab manager that the spending is fine.
+* Your trip is finalized when you get approval for spending.
 Do not book your trip beforehand.

 ## During your trip:
 Make sure to keep all the receipts you want to be reimbursed for during the trip, and get invoices when possible.
 This specially includes: